Informatievlaanderen/GIPOD/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **Correlation id and request**
-If you have an issue with an API request, please provide the correlation id and request.
+If you have an issue with an API request, please provide the correlation id (found in the response header) and request.